 The Skyscraper Museum is located in lower Manhattan's Battery Park City at 39 Battery Place.
 Museum hours are 12-6 PM, Wednesday-Sunday.

-Director Carol Willis will lead a curator's tour of the museum's new exhibition TEN TOPS.
+Skyscraper Museum Curator Carol Willis will lead a tour of the museum's new exhibition HOUSING DENSITY: TENEMENTS TO TOWERS.
 Curators tours are free with admission.
 No RSVP required.

 UPCOMING FAMILY PROGRAMS